MitchyBAwesome/amazon-ecs-catsndogs-workshop/Lab-8-Artifacts/lab8-detailed-steps.md

 5. In Configure service:

     1. In **Task definition**, choose the task definition you created in the earlier step.

     2. In **Cluster**, choose the cluster **catsndogsECScluster**.

+    // Add something here about the maximum and minumum healthy percentages.

+    // Add something here about the health check grace period.

 6. Click **Next step**.